leafsphp/docs/src/docs/introduction/mvc.md

 import VideoDocs from '/@theme/components/VideoDocs.vue'
 </script>

 Leaf is a simple PHP framework/set of libraries that can be used to build any kind of application.
-By default, Leaf doesn't give you a lot of structure, but it fully supports the MVC pattern out of the box.
+By default, Leaf doesn't give you a lot of structure, but it fully supports the MVC pattern without any extra configuration.

 ## What is MVC?